Idiopathic Thrombocytopenic Purpura

 History & Physical Examination

+ITP remains a diagnosis of exclusion with no specific diagnostic test available.
 A full blood count and platelet count is always required.
-All blood films are to be discussed with a Paediatric Haematologist.
+All blood films are to be discussed with a Paediatric Haematologist at diagnosis.
 At least two separate platelet counts should be performed to exclude artificially low counts e.g. due to clotting.
+Other blood testing is not routinely required.

-Bone marrow examination is only indicated if the history, physical examination (lymphadenopathy, hepatosplenomegaly), blood count (neutropenia, anaemia) or blood film (macrocytosis) is atypical.
-Such cases require consultation with a Paediatric Haematologist.
+Bone marrow examination is unnecessary in patients with typical features of ITP.
+If history, physical examination (lymphadenopathy, hepatosplenomegaly), blood count (neutropenia, anaemia) or blood film (macrocytosis) is atypical, discuss with a Paediatric Haematologist.

-Avoid drugs that reduce platelet adhesiveness (e.g. salicylates, antihistamines, NSAIDs).
-Paracetamol is satisfactory if required, but always suspect intracranial haemorrhage in the presence of headache.
-IM injections are contraindicated.
-Rough play and high risk contact sports should be discouraged.
+Counsel the patient to avoid drugs that reduce platelet adhesiveness (e.g. salicylates, antihistamines, NSAIDs).
+Paracetamol is satisfactory if required, but systematic symptoms are atypical and should be investigated (e.g. suspect intracranial haemorrhage in the presence of headache).

 Indications for Admission